ukan-computational-acoustics/ca-knowledgebase/about/contribute-building.md

-# Building this site
+# Build the knowledgebase locally

+You may want to build a local copy of the knowledgebase before creating a pull request.
+For example, you might want to check that your cross-referencing has worked as intended.
+This page explains how to do this.

-This site runs using [Jupyter Books](https://jupyterbook.org/intro.html).
+The knowledgebase runs using [Jupyter Books](https://jupyterbook.org/intro.html).
 If you have not used Jupyter Books before, please complete their
 [tutorial on creating your first book](https://jupyterbook.org/start/your-first-book.html) before contributing.
 Note that Windows users will need to use Python 3.7.

 First ensure you have Jupyter Books installed: